spereira02/madgwick_sensor_fusioin/README.md

 This repository therefore represents **Step 2 of the IMU processing pipeline**.

-The full system — including ROS 2 integration, sensor fusion using the **Madgwick filter**, and RViz visualization — is documented in the main project repository:
+➡️The full system — including ROS 2 integration, sensor fusion using the **Madgwick filter**, and RViz visualization — is documented in the main project repository:
 **[https://github.com/spereira02/Fullstack_imu_filter]**

-Firmware repository:
+➡️Firmware repository:
 **[https://github.com/spereira02/esp32_firmware]**

 ---